-With the exception of the Senior Notes and Term loan, the fair values of all non-derivative financial instruments approximate to the carrying value in the balance sheet.
-The fair value of Senior Notes & Term Loan are classified as level 2 in the fair value hierarchy according to IFRS 13.
+With the exception of the related party loans and intergroup lending, the fair values of all non-derivative financial instruments approximate to the carrying value in the balance sheet.
+The fair value of related party loans and intergroup lending are classified as level 2 in the fair value hierarchy according to IFRS 13.